Xyvir/iex.run/.github/readme.md

 https://iex.run/1kbrl
 >Use the WASD to move, try to pick up gold and extra fuel before your torch goes out.

-## Arbitrary arguments are supported by using '?' as a delimiter, iex.run will replace all '?' with spaces when the command is launched.
+## Arbitrary arguments are supported by using '?' as a delimiter.
+iex.run will replace all '?' with spaces when the command is launched.
+All forward-slashes '/' past the first quesiton mark are preserved and passed as an argument.

+> Example:
-> curl.exe iex.run/alphabet?23-30?35-50
+> curl.exe iex.run/alphabet?23-30?35-50 | iex
+> is the same as
+> alphabet.cmd 23-30 35-50

 ## How to use:
 ### 1. Basic Invocation using curl.exe from powershell or cmd.exe.